linesma/Optimus-indicator-Depreciated-/README.md

 # Requirements
 - The appropriate version of Optimus-Switch for your desktop envirnoment [Optimus-Switch Repositories](https://github.com/dglt1).
 - libappindicator-gtk3 package from the Manjaro Community Repository.
+- libnotify package from the Manjaro Extra Repository.

+# Additional requirement for Gnome

+- [Kstatusnotifieritem/appindicator](https://extensions.gnome.org/extension/615/appindicator-support/) extension.
+This "re-adds" the removed system tray.
+Without this extension enabled, the icon will not show in the top bar or "system tray" section of Dash-to-Dock.

 # Installation